Abizern/abizern.github.com/source/_posts/2010-10-08-dvcs-at-lidg.markdown

 ---
 date: '2010-10-08 14:19:12'
 layout: post
-slug: dvcs-at-lidg
 status: publish
 title: DVCS at LiDG
-wordpress_id: '413'
 categories:
-- Mac Development
-tags:
-- dvcs
-- git
-- keynote
-- lidg
-- mercurial
+- Git
 ---

 I gave a short presentation to the London iPhone Developer Group at the Apple store in London this week.

 20 minutes is far too short to cover such a large subject but I did what I could.
 I have been given another opportunity to present in the future and I'm going to skip the boring beginner bits and just cover 3 or 4 advanced Git techniques which should be more fun.

 For what it's worth, here are the slides.
 Probably not much help unless you were there (I prefer more talk and less slides) and I apologise for being weak and using bullet points.

 [Download the Keynote presentation](http://goo.gl/vCCP) (540 kb)